Sei Investments Co. Raises Stock Position in Fox Co. (NASDAQ:FOX)

 Shares of NASDAQ:FOX opened at $27.79 on Friday.
 The company has a current ratio of 4.21, a quick ratio of 3.57 and a debt-to-equity ratio of 0.74.
 Fox Co. has a 12 month low of $19.13 and a 12 month high of $38.84.
 The company has a 50-day moving average price of $27.59 and a 200 day moving average price of $27.23.
 The company has a market cap of $16.55 billion, a price-to-earnings ratio of 10.53 and a beta of 1.34.

 A number of brokerages have recently weighed in on FOX.
+BidaskClub lowered FOX from a “buy” rating to a “hold” rating in a research report on Thursday.
 TheStreet upgraded FOX from a “d+” rating to a “c-” rating in a research report on Friday, September 18th.
-Credit Suisse Group restated a “buy” rating on shares of FOX in a research report on Tuesday, September 22nd.
-Finally, BidaskClub lowered FOX from a “buy” rating to a “hold” rating in a research report on Thursday.
+Finally, Credit Suisse Group reaffirmed a “buy” rating on shares of FOX in a report on Tuesday, September 22nd.
 One investment analyst has rated the stock with a sell rating, three have assigned a hold rating and five have given a buy rating to the stock.
 FOX has an average rating of “Hold” and a consensus target price of $29.88.

 FOX Profile